+ACCOMMODATION:

-Accommodation: Dharapani Tea House (or similar)
+Dharapani Tea House (or similar)

-Simple Teahouse
+Grade: Simple Teahouse

-Meals Provided: Breakfast, Lunch & Dinner

-DAY 6 - Trek from Dharapani to Chame (2670m)

-A rocky trail takes us west, following the Marsyangdi up the Manang Valley, where we enjoy some stunning views out towards Annapurna II (7937m) and Annapurna IV.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 6 - Hike from Dharapani to Chame (2670m) with views of Annapurna II and IV A rocky trail takes us west, following the Marsyangdi up the Manang Valley, where we enjoy some stunning views out towards Annapurna II (7937m) and Annapurna IV.
 These remote highlands are home to the Manangi people, itinerant traders who have traded salt and yaks across these mountains for centuries.
 Following in the footsteps of these mountain merchants of old, we head up through forests of oak and maple to Dhanakyu (2290m) and then on to the village of Latemarang (2360m).
 Our route then winds it way across several forested ridges to Kotho (2590m), from where we have a short easy walk down to Chame (2670m), the region's administrative headquarters, where the distant views of Lamjung, Annapurna II and Annapurna IV provide a stunning backdrop to our day's end.
 Today's 17 kilometre walk is expected to take around seven hours with a total ascent of 1065 metres and a descent of 390 metres.

-Accommodation: Chame Tea House (or similar)
+ACCOMMODATION: Chame Tea House (or similar) Grade: Simple Teahouse

-Simple Teahouse

-Meals Provided: Breakfast, Lunch & Dinner

-DAY 7 - Trek from Chame to Pisang (3190m)

-Departing Chame, we cross over to the northern side of the river and follow a relatively easy trail up through apple orchards to the village of Bhratang (2840m), an old Khampa settlement that is largely abandoned these days.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 7 - Ascend from Chame to Pisang (3190m) through dense forests Departing Chame, we cross over to the northern side of the river and follow a relatively easy trail up through apple orchards to the village of Bhratang (2840m), an old Khampa settlement that is largely abandoned these days.
 From here we then start along a trail that provides us with some of the most dramatic scenery of the journey so far.
 Blasted through the surrounding rock, the trail leads through a steep, narrow valley, blanketed in dense forest.
 As we exit the forest and cross the river over a bridge suspended some 3040m above sea level, we are treated to our first view of the spectacular Paungda Danda, a 1500 metre wall of rock that rises up from the river below.
 After crossing a ridge that lies festooned with prayer flags and stone cairns, we then reach the large village of Pisang.
 The village is split into lower and upper Pisang and from the gompa at the top of the town there are some lovely views out across the meandering streets and rambling houses of the lower town.
 Today's 14 kilometre walk is expected to take around six hours with a total ascent of 640 metres and a descent of 10 metres.